CZhouLab/Flnc/README.md

 **Note:**

--	Flnc can accept the FASTQ files compressed by gzip as input files.
+-	Flnc can accept the FASTQ files uncompressed (.fastq) or compressed by gzip (.fastq.gz) as input files.

 -	The input file should be in Linux format.
 If the file was created in DOS/Windows, it should be converted to Linux format (e.g. using dos2unix.
 See https://phoenixnap.com/kb/convert-dos-to-unix for detail).